SAP/Webchat/README.md

 ### Self-hosted webchat

-If you want to customize the webchat in more details, you can fork this project!
+If you want to customize your webchat even more, you can opt for a self-hosted installatiton.
+Just fork this project to get started!

 #### Installation